Mechanisms of AI Protein Folding in ESMFold

 • Pairwise representation $z_{ij}$ (features for each residue pair)

-Stage 3: Structure Module.
+Module 3: Structure Module.
 After 48 folding blocks, the final pairwise representation $z_{ij}$ is passed to a structure module that predicts 3D coordinates.

 When Does the Model Fold a Hairpin?